openmhealth/web-visualizations/README.md

 The charting functions of the library are built on top of [Plottable.js](http://plottablejs.org/), which is built on top of [D3](http://d3js.org/).

-You can play with a demo [here](http://www.openmhealth.org/visualizationFiddle).
+You can play with a live demo [here](http://www.openmhealth.org/visualizationFiddle).

 ###Installation
 If you'd like to use the charts in your own project, simply pull the library into your project as a [Bower](http://bower.io/) dependency using